-This may be a painful, slow process but Dr. Holcomb and Dr. Kreithen understand this; they will make sure patients are prescribed appropriate pain medications to keep them comfortable at home.
+This may be a painful, slow process but Dr. Kreithen understands this; he will make sure patients are prescribed appropriate pain medications to keep them comfortable at home.
 Patients are generally feeling well enough to return to work in about two weeks.
 Strenuous activity should be postponed for four to six weeks.
 It is not uncommon for patients to feel anxious or depressed after the surgical procedure, but as the healing process improves, this will pass.

 Liposuction is considered a safe and efficient procedure, although there is always the risk of some complications.
 This may include scarring, bleeding, infection, irregular or asymmetric appearance.
 Permanent numbness and pigmentation may occur as well.
 These are best avoided by choosing a Board Certified cosmetic surgeon like the physicians at Holcomb Kreithen Plastic Surgery.

 Liposuction is a staple of cosmetic surgery, but not all physicians have the experience and the skill of Dr. Kreithen.
 Having performed thousands of Liposuction treatments, there is no safer or more efficient procedure available today.
 Contact our office at 941.365.8679 for more information or to schedule your consultation appointment today.